 In computing the number and percentage of shares beneficially owned by a person, shares that may be acquired by such person within 60 days of the date of this prospectus are counted as outstanding, although such shares are not counted as outstanding for computing the percentage ownership of any other person.
-The percentage of shares beneficially owned before the offering is computed on the basis of 5,630,000 shares of our common stock outstanding immediately prior to the date of this prospectus.
-The percentage of shares beneficially owned after the offering assumes the representative does not exercise the option to purchase additional shares to cover over-allotments, but assumes the automatic conversion at the closing of this offering of our Series A Convertible Preferred Stock into 2,810,190 shares of common stock and the automatic conversion at the closing of this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).
-Unless otherwise indicated, the address of each person listed below is c/o GBS Inc., 708 Third Ave, 6th Floor, New York, New York 10017.
+The percentage of shares beneficially owned before the offering is computed on the basis of 8,630,000 shares of our common stock outstanding immediately prior to the date of this prospectus.
+The percentage of shares beneficially owned after the offering assumes the representative does not exercise the option to purchase additional shares to cover over-allotments, but assumes the automatic conversion at the closing of this offering of our Series A Convertible Preferred Stock into 2,810,190 shares of common stock and the automatic conversion at the closing of this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of June 30, 2020).
+Unless otherwise indicated, the address of each person listed below is c/o GBS Inc., 708 Third Ave, 6th Floor.
+New York.
+New York 10017.

 Name of Beneficial Owner Shares of Common Stock Beneficially Owned Percent of Common Stock Beneficially Owned Prior to Offering Percent of Common Stock Beneficially Owned After to Offering

 Executive officers and directors:

 Dr. Steven Boyages 0 0% 0%

-Harry Simeonidis 600
+Harry Simeonidis 600 0.005% 0.005%

-Spiro Sakiris (1) 3,300(1)
+Spiro Sakiris (1) 3,300(1) 0.028% 0.025%

 Jonathan S. Hurd 0 0% 0%

 Victoria Gavrilenko 0 0% 0%

 Leon Kempler 0 0% 0%

 Dr. George Margelis 0 0% 0%

 Dr. Tom Parmakellis 0 0% 0%

 Prof. Jonathan Sessler 0 0% 0%

 Christopher Towers 0 0% 0%

 Lawrence Fisher 0 0% 0%

-All Executive Officers and Directors as a group (11 persons) 3,900
+All Executive Officers and Directors as a group (11 persons) 3,900 0.033% 0.030%

 Five percent holders:

-Life Science Biosensor Diagnostics Pty Ltd (2) 8,551,400 73.53% 52.76%
+Life Science Biosensor Diagnostics Pty Ltd (2) 8,551,400 72% 66%

-Anson Investments Master Fund LP (3) 854,370 9.99% 9.99%

-Less than 1%.
+Less than 1% of outstanding shares.

 - (1) Mr. Sakiris owns (i) 300 shares of our common stock and (ii) Series A Convertible Preferred Stock that will convert into 3,000 shares of our common stock upon completion of this offering.
 The number of shares of common stock beneficially owned by Mr. Sakiris does not include 3,000 shares of our common stock that will be issuable during the one-year period commencing on the second anniversary of the consummation of this offering upon the exercise of warrants held by Mr. Sakiris. - (2) Life Science Biosensor Diagnostics Pty Ltd, which is referred to in this prospectus as the "Licensor," is an Australian company that is 81% owned by The iQ Group Global Ltd, which is a public Australian company that is 24% beneficially owned by Dr. George Syrmalis,.
 The remainder of the outstanding shares of The iQ Group Global Ltd are publicly-owned and traded on the National Stock Exchange of Australia.
 In addition, Dr. Syrmalis is the Chief Executive Officer and one of three members of the Board of Directors of The iQ Group Global Ltd, along with Con Tsigounis and Peter Simpson.
 Dr. Syrmalis and Messrs.
 Tsigounis and Simpson may be deemed to share voting and dispositive power with respect to the shares of our common stock held by the Licensor.
 Notwithstanding the foregoing, Dr. Syrmalis and Messrs.
 Tsigounis and Simpson disclaim beneficial ownership over the common stock owned by the Licensor.
 Dr. Syrmalis is an Australian citizen and resident having an address at Level 9, 85 Castlereagh Street, Sydney NSW 2000.
-Includes shares of the Company's common stock issuable upon exercise of 5-year non-transferable warrant to purchase 3,000,000 shares of the Company's common stock at the exercise price equal to the IPO per unit price. - (3) Represents shares of the Company's common stock issuable upon conversion of the Series B Convertible Preferred Stock, subject to 9.99% limitation on beneficial ownership.
-Anson Investments Master Fund LP holds 2,250,000 shares of the Company's common stock, and Anson East Master Fund LP holds 750,000 shares of the Company's common stock.
-Anson Advisors Inc. and Anson Funds Management LP, the Co-Investment Advisers of Anson Investments"), hold voting and dispositive power over the Common Shares held by Anson Investments.
-Bruce Winson is the managing member of Anson Management GP LLC, which is the general partner of Anson Funds Management LP.
-Moez Kassam and Amin Nathoo are directors of Anson Advisors Inc. Mr. Winson, Mr. Kassam and Mr. Nathoo each disclaim beneficial ownership of these securities except to the extent of their pecuniary interest therein.
-The principal business address of Anson Advisors Inc. and Anson Funds Management LP, the Co-Investment Advisers of Anson East Master Fund LP ("Anson East"), hold voting and dispositive power over the Common Shares held by Anson Investments.
-Bruce Winson is the managing member of Anson Advisors Inc. Mr. Winson, Mr. Kassam and Mr. Nathoo each disclaim beneficial ownership of these securities except to the extent of their pecuniary interest therein.
-The principal business address of Anson Advisors Inc. and Anson Funds Management LP, the Co-Investment Advisers of Anson East Master Fund LP ("Anson East"), hold voting and dispositive power over the Common Shares held by Anson East.
-Bruce Winson is the managing member of Anson Management GP LLC, which is the general partner of Anson Funds Management LP.
-Moez Kassam and Amin Nathoo are directors of Anson Advisors Inc. Mr. Winson, Mr. Kassam and Mr. Nathoo each disclaim beneficial ownership of these Kassam and Amin Nathoo are directors of Anson Advisors Inc. Mr. Winson, Mr. Kassam and Mr. Nathoo each disclaim beneficial ownership of these securities except to the extent of their pecuniary interest therein.
-The principal business address of Anson East is Walkers Corporate Limited, Cayman Corporate Centre, 27 Hospital Road, George Town, Grand Cayman KY1-9008, Cayman Islands.